ItsNiklas/domjudge-docker/README.md

 ## Configuration

 The judgehost is based on `ubuntu:jammy`.
-If you want to support more programming languages, you need to edit `judgehost/install_languages.sh` to enable, disable, add or update languages.
+If you want to support more programming languages, you need to edit `install_languages.sh` inside the docker folder to enable, disable, add or update languages.
 You can add arbitrary packages or ppa's to support more.
 Currently, the script tries to install up-to-date versions of the languages, as of writing.